 Secretarial Practice 12th Standard HSC Maharashtra State Board chapter 2 – Sources of Corporate Finance

-- The Finance required by the business organisation is termed as ‘Capital’.
-Each business organisation requires certain capital for its activities.
+- The Finance required by the business organization is termed as ‘Capital’.
+Each business organization requires certain capital for its activities.

-- A joint-stock company, which is a modern form of business organisation and is a large company, requires large capital for business.
+- A joint-stock company, which is a modern form of business organization and is large, requires large capital for business.
 This large capital collection or capital formation has unique significance in the management of joint-stock companies.

 - A joint-stock company raises huge funds from different sources.
 These different sources of finance available to the business may be explained with the following chart :

 - The capital raised by the company with the help of owners (shareholders) is termed owned capital or ownership capital.
 The first form of owned capital is shareholders buy shares of the company and provide the necessary capital.

 - The second form of owned capital is retained earnings which are also known as ploughing back of profit.
 It is the reinvestment of profit in the business by the company itself.
 It is an internal source of finance.

 - Owned capital is considered permanent capital, as it is paid only at the time of winding up of the company.
 Owned capital in the form of share capital, provides an initial source of capital for a new company.
 It can be raised any time later to satisfy the further capital needs of a company.

 - Promoters decide the share capital needed by a company.
 The amount of share capital is known as authorized capital.
 It is declared in the capital clause of the Memorandum of Association of the company.

 What is share and state the features of share?